 Usability across devices is essential for good business: 40% of people will choose a different search result if the first is not mobile friendly.

 You can use Google’s Mobile-Friendly Test to try out your site.

-Once you’ve got pristine copy and a clear navigation, it’s time to think about your site’s outfittings.
+Once you’ve got pristine copy and clear navigation, it’s time to think about your site’s outfittings.
 The way your site communicates a message, good or bad.
 Give your design a facelift, and you could see increased traffic, sales, and a loyal readership.

 DO: Mind Your First Impression

 First impressions matter — a lot.
 Don’t believe us?
 Research shows that once site loads, users form an opinion in .05 seconds.
 If your site isn’t in tip-top shape, you can wave goodbye to your readers.
 Fast.